G. Heileman Brewing Company: 1920–1933

-1933–1987
+1933–1971

-Following the end of Prohibition, the Heileman family members sold their shares of the company to Paul Davis Company of Chicago in 1933, who formalized the company as The G. Heileman Brewing Company Incorporated; the new company president signed the very first stocks of Heileman that same year.
+Following the end of Prohibition, the Heileman family members sold their shares of the company to Paul Davis Company of Chicago in 1933, who formalized the company as The G. Heileman Brewing Company Incorporated; the new company president signed the first stock certificates of Heileman that same year.
 Throughout the 1930s, the company continued to expand their facilities to accommodate increased production needs.
 There was a major upgrade in the mid 1930s following the creation of Special Export, Heileman's second house brew.
 Whereas Old Style Lager was only around 4% alcohol, Special Export was over 6%.

 There was a brief slowing in production during World War II, when the company was impacted by the rationing going on in the country.
 It was also during WWII that the company took a different approach to brewing and marketing.
 Heileman began producing several new labels, none of which were as well done as their previous two labels, Old Style Lager and Special Export.
 Previously, marketing campaigns stressed the quality of their products, but with the influx of labels, Heileman began focusing on the prices and consumer appeal.
 The focus away from quality led to a sharp decrease in sales by the end of WWII.
-Not only did marketing change, but a strike at the La Crosse Brewery in 1948 shut down operations down for three months.
+Not only did marketing change, but a strike at the La Crosse Brewery in 1948 shut down operations for three months.

 Roy E. Kumm took over as president in 1957.
 A long-time employee at Heileman, Kumm remembered Heileman's prior to World War II and wanted to return the company to that position.
 He developed the strategy that Heileman would follow for the next three decades: